superbuilders/qti-assessment-item-generator/docs/better-feedback.md

 ---

 This proposal retains strict key control, reduces schema complexity for OpenAI, provides clearer guidance to the model, and plugs directly into our existing compiler workflow with minimal code churn.

+## Tests to Add (Post-Migration)

+- Structured generator (shot 3) flat-output acceptance
+  - Mock OpenAI to return a flat map under `feedback.FEEDBACK__OVERALL` for a combo-mode plan (e.g., two binary dimensions) and assert the client accepts it without nested conversion and passes it through as `feedbackBlocks`.

+- FeedbackPlan/feedbackBlocks key equality enforcement
+  - Provide a `feedbackPlan.combinations` list and a mismatched `feedbackBlocks` (missing or extra key) and assert `validateAssessmentItemInput` throws with the logged diffs.

+- Compiler integration with flat `feedbackBlocks`
+  - Use an item similar to `tests/compiler/compile-two-mc-e2e.test.ts` but ensure `feedbackBlocks` keys come directly from a flat map; assert all four `qti-feedback-block` elements exist in the XML with the expected identifiers.

+- Content rules in feedback
+  - Verify feedback text rejects banned characters (`^`, `|`) and that currency/percent must be in MathML; assert pre-validator errors for violations (contexts include `item.feedbackBlocks[FB__...]`).

+- Fallback mode shape
+  - For a `fallback` plan, mock flat output with exactly `CORRECT` and `INCORRECT`; assert acceptance and equality check with `combinations = ["CORRECT","INCORRECT"]`.

+- Deterministic batching acceptance (if used)
+  - For larger plans, simulate two batches with disjoint strict key sets; assert merged `feedbackBlocks` equals the full set of `feedbackPlan.combinations` and that duplicates or gaps are detected.